UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ## Overview

 A load balancer provides scale and availability by spreading incoming requests across multiple virtual machines within a load balancing pool.
-This guide shows you how to create a pool of back-end servers and a load balancer to spread traffic across them.
+This article shows you how to create a pool of back-end servers and a load balancer to spread traffic across them.
 In this example, the load balancer spreads traffic across two web servers.

 ### Intended audience